babyloniaapp/docs/logs.md

 <hr/>

+01.11.22 – Team is working with new UI dev to remake the lottery UI, work is in progress.<br/>

+---

 25.10.22 – We hired a new UI developer for the UI project, will be reporting back soon by end of the week.<br/>
 25.10.22 – Babylonia received a secondary staking/farming offer from a DEX, we are thinking about it, we are not so optimistic as the deal with Ampleswap did not go as we expected.<br/>